CJMoshy/Botify/README.md

 This is a simple Discord bot powered by Discord.js and integrated with Google's Gemini AI.
-The bot is designed to enhance your Discord server experience by providing a pipeline to interact with a LLM in your discord server.
+The bot is designed to enhance your Discord server experience by providing a pipeline to interact with a LLM in your Discord server.
 When set up properly, you can expect to be able to interact with an LLM through a channel in your server